P. V. Sindhu: 2017

-Sindhu won the Syed Modi International by beating Gregoria Mariska Tunjung of Indonesia in the final.
-In the India Open Superseries, she won the title by defeating Carolina Marin in straight games.
+Sindhu won the Syed Modi International by beating Indonesian youngster Gregoria Mariska Tunjung in the final.
+In the India Open Superseries, she won the title by defeating Carolina Marín in straight games.
 In April 2017, she achieved a career-high world ranking of number 2.
 At the 2017 World Championships held in Scotland, she was seeded fourth.
-In the Round of 32, she defeated Korean Kim Hyo-min in straight games.
+In the round of 32, she defeated Korean Kim Hyo-min in straight games.
 She survived a difficult challenge from Hongkonger Cheung Ngan Yi in the next round, beating her in 3 close games 19–21, 23–21, 21–17.
-She thereafter eased past Sun Yu in the quarterfinal and another Chinese Chen Yufei in the semi-final, both in straight games.
+She thereafter eased past Sun Yu in the quarter-finals and another Chinese Chen Yufei in the semi-finals, both in straight games.
 She had to settle for silver after losing to Nozomi Okuhara in the final 19–21, 22–20, 20–22, a close and exciting match lasting 110 minutes, thus making it the second longest women's singles match in the history of badminton.
 Her final against Okuhara is widely regarded as one of the best ever women's singles matches in the history of the sport.

 Sindhu defeated Okuhara in the final of the 2017 Korea Open Super Series 22–20, 11–21, 21–18, thereby becoming the first Indian to win the Korea Open.
 In August, she took charge as the Deputy Collector in Krishna District in the Chief Commissioner of Land Administration (CCLA) office under the Revenue Department of the Government of Andhra Pradesh.
 She set up a repeat clash of the previous year's final at the Hongkong Open, which she again lost to Tai Tzu-ying in straight games.
 Owing to her consistent performances, she qualified yet again for the Superseries Finals, and was also nominated for the BWF Female Player of the Year Award, which was eventually won by Chen Qingchen of China.
 In the group stage of the Dubai World Superseries Finals, she won all of her matches against He Bingjiao (2–1), Sayaka Sato (2–0) and Akane Yamaguchi (2–0) to progress to the semi-final.
 In the semi-final, she defeated China's Chen Yufei (2–0) to reach the final.
 She finished as the runner-up after being narrowly beaten by Japan's Akane Yamaguchi 21–15, 12–21, 19–21 in an exciting 94-minute final.